ozan-droid/documents/fullfilment-strategy-analysis.md

 **Rationale:**
 - Shopify already shows C&C with "Leveres til butikk, Hent etter: 3-5 virkedager" — this implies a backorder-to-store flow is expected
 - Dropship to customer address makes no sense for C&C (customer expects to pick up at store)
-- DB evidence: 4 C&C orders incorrectly fell into dropship — this is a bug to fix
+- DB evidence: 4 C&C orders incorrectly fell into dropship — decision engine now prevents this path

 **Scenario Matrix:**